pmanion0/retrocompetition/README.md

 3. **Test Run the Docker:** with `./docker.sh test random-agent v1`

-## Set up AWS EC2 pipeline (Skip if Not Using AWS)
+## Set up AWS EC2 (Skip if Not Using AWS)

 1. **Create AWS keys**

-Three keys are required to set up AWS as below
+Three keys are required to set up AWS:

     `AWS_ACCESS_KEY_ID`: secret access ID from EC2 console